 - Voting by Internet.
-You may vote your shares through the Internet by signing on to the website www.proxypush.com/GME and following the procedures described therein.
+You may vote your shares through the Internet by signing on to the website www.proxypush.com/gme and following the procedures described therein.
 Internet voting is available 24 hours a day, and the procedures are designed to authenticate votes cast by using a personal identification number located on the proxy card.
 The procedures allow you to appoint a proxy to vote your shares and to confirm that your instructions have been properly recorded.
 If you vote through the Internet, you should not return your proxy card. - Voting by Mail.
 If you choose to vote by mail, simply complete the enclosed proxy card, date and sign it, and return it in the postage-paid envelope provided.
-If you sign your proxy card and return it without marking any voting instructions, your shares will be voted: (1) FOR the election of the 10 nominees for director identified in this Proxy Statement; (2) FOR the approval of the compensation of our Named Executive Officers; (3) FOR the ratification of our Audit Committee's appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending January 28, 2017; and (4) FOR the ratification of an amendment and restatement of our certificate of incorporation to provide that any director may be removed from office with or without cause by majority stockholder vote and to make other technical and conforming changes. - Voting by Telephone.
-You may vote your shares by telephone by calling toll-free 1-800-652-VOTE (8683).
+If you sign your proxy card and return it without marking any voting instructions, your shares will be voted: (1) FOR the election of the 10 nominees for director identified in this Proxy Statement; (2) FOR the approval of the compensation of our Named Executive Officers (as defined in "Proposal 1: Election of Directors-Executive Officers"); (3) FOR an annual advisory vote on the compensation of our Named Executive Officers; (4); FOR the ratification of our Audit Committee's appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending February 3, 2018; and (5) FOR the amendment and restatement of our certificate of incorporation to provide that any director may be removed from office with or without cause by majority stockholder vote and to make other technical and conforming changes. - Voting by Telephone.
+You may vote your shares by telephone by calling toll-free 1-855-847-1311.
 Telephone voting is available 24 hours a day, and the procedures are designed to authenticate votes cast by using a personal identification number located on the proxy card.
 The procedures allow you to appoint a proxy to vote your shares and to confirm that your instructions have been properly recorded.
-If you vote by telephone, you should not return your proxy card.

-• In Person Attendance.
+If you vote by telephone, you should not return your proxy card. - In Person Attendance.
 You may vote your shares in person at the annual meeting.
-Even if you plan to attend the annual meeting in person, we recommend that you submit your proxy card or voting instructions or vote by telephone or via the Internet by the applicable deadline so that your vote will be counted if you later decide not to attend the annual meeting.
+Even if you plan to attend the annual meeting in person, we recommend that you submit your proxy card by mail or voting instructions via the Internet or by telephone by the applicable deadline so that your vote will be counted if you later decide not to attend the annual meeting.